-During the Second and Third Century AT, Trip worked at General Electric's power systems division before the merger that formed Exa Energy.
+During the Fourth and Fifth Century AT, Trip worked at General Electric's power systems division before the merger that formed Exa Energy.
 After a couple of decades of hands-on engineering, he reached middle management.
 There he was noted as a problem solver with an excellent engineering background, exactly the 'man on the ground' preferred at new projects ranging from sunskimming amat farms to the Cygnus Project pathfinder probe construction where he untangled personnel, engineering, and production problems.

-Trip awoke in Edison (later "Trip") orbit in 597 AT, to find his Solsys portfolio had continued to do well and, as ordered, had procured advanced gerontological treatments that were transmitted to 61 Cygni.
+After surviving the long flight in cryosleep Trip awoke in Edison (later "Trip") orbit in 597 AT, to find his Solsys portfolio had continued to do well and, as ordered, had procured advanced gerontological treatments that were transmitted to 61 Cygni.
 With many effects of age being gradually reduced and eliminated in the following decades, Trip has commented that he never felt older than in 600 - except in 713, when the first 61 Cygni Worker Revolution failed and so many of his students and friends were "disappeared."

 From his revival, Trip resumed his work overseeing Exa Energy industrial operations in the system, serving as an engineering troubleshooter, middle management, and interface between workers and executives.
 He was a talented teacher and helped correct deficiencies in parental vec educational programs for ETA's indentured tweak workers.